markdentoom/Dynasty-8-Real-Estate/README.md

 ## Contributing

 This is a solo project.
-If you find any issues, please create in issue in the [Issues tab](https://github.com/MarkdenToom/Dynasty-8-Real-estate/issues).
+If you find any issues, please create an issue in the [Issues tab](https://github.com/MarkdenToom/Dynasty-8-Real-estate/issues).

 ## Authors